 Fossil Management in British Columbia

-The implementation of the Framework is guided by the following fossil management principles:
+The Framework applies to all natural resource ministries in British Columbia and is guided by the following management principles:

 - Fossils and fossil sites are important to British Columbia as heritage resources.